Anders Behring Breivik – Norwegian Spree Killer Revisited

 - He planned, fantasized, and desired revenge against those who had caused him some type of harm.

 A comment Mr. Breivik’s attorney made to the community offered significant insight and telltale signs Mr. Breivik is both highly narcissistic and planned and premeditated his expected infamy.
 According to Mr. Breivik’s attorney, he was both interested and questioned how many people he murdered in his rampage.
 The reason for this is that many mass killers planning to commit such an act research other mass killing and strategize to become the killer with the highest body count.
-Given no remorse or guilt has been witnessed by Mr. Breivik, it’s highly likely his questions about the number of people he murdered is related to his internal competition.
+Given Mr. Breivik exhibited minimal remorse or guilt, it’s highly likely his questions about the number of people he murdered is related to his internal competition.

 The primary area I feel led Mr. Breivik to commit these atrocious acts is his proclivity to engage in fantasy.
 Fantasy and semi-dissociative states are quite common amongst mass killers and I guarantee Mr. Breivik’s entire life is played in his mind and quite different than his reality.
 Involving grandiosity of some sort, mass killers have compelling fantasies where they can control the world or omnipotent in some fashion resembling God.
 Looking through his Facebook page, it isn’t hard to see how a 32-year-old man engaged in fantasy with violent video games, movies of warriors and heroes, music soundtracks from warrior movies and a multitude to date of evidence suggesting Mr. Breivik engaged, and still does, in fantasy often.